DEGIRO Review 2026

 DEGIRO fees in plain English

-Most trades carry a €1 handling fee; US stocks add a further roughly €1 commission on top.
-The big saver is the Core Selection: those ETFs trade commission-free, paying only the €1 handling fee, provided you stay within the fair-use policy (otherwise a €2 commission applies).
-Two costs are easy to miss: AutoFX, DEGIRO's default automatic currency conversion, adds a 0.25% mark-up each time you trade a foreign-currency asset (manual conversion is €10 + 0.25%); and a €2.50 per-exchange, per-year connectivity fee applies to non-home markets, though your home exchange and Tradegate are typically waived.
+Most trades carry a €1 handling fee; US stocks add a further €1 commission on top, and a London or Euronext trade adds €3.90.
+The big saver is the Core Selection — the ETFs listed on Tradegate — which carry €0 commission, so the €1 handling fee is the entire cost; every other ETF adds a €2 commission.
+Two costs are easy to miss: AutoFX, DEGIRO's default automatic currency conversion, adds a 0.25% mark-up each time you trade a foreign-currency asset (manual conversion is €10 + 0.25%); and a €2.50 per-exchange, per-year connectivity fee, capped at 0.25% of your account value, applies to every exchange outside your home market — though the Irish Stock Exchange, Tradias OTC and the Core Selection are exempt.
 There is no inactivity fee and no minimum deposit.

 Safety and regulation